barchart/marketdata-api-js/README.md

 # @barchart/marketdata-api-js

-## JavaScript library for accessing streaming market data from [Barchart](https://www.barchart.com)
+A JavaScript library for accessing streaming market data from [Barchart](https://www.barchart.com).

+### Overview

 Include streaming market data in your applications.
 Asset classes include equities, futures, and forex.
 All you need is a username/password from Barchart and your app can be live within a matter of minutes.
 To obtain your credentials, please contact solutions@barchart.com.

-## Supported Environments
+### Supported Environments

 * *Browsers* - Your target browser must support WebSockets (which all modern browsers do).
 Also, the source code is written using ES6, so transpilation (with appropriate polyfills) is recommended before distribution.
 * *Node.js* - Node.js does not natively support WebSockets.
 Instead, a third-party library called [WS](https://github.com/websockets/ws) is responsible for maintaining the WebSocket connection to Barchart's servers.

-## Examples
+### Examples

-### Browser
+#### Browser

 Open the following file in your browser: